 The NARSAD Distinguished Investigator Grant provides support for experienced investigators (full professor or equivalent) conducting neurobiological and behavioral research.
 A one-year grant of $100,000 is provided for established scientists pursuing innovative projects in diverse areas of neurobiological research.
 Areas of particular interest to the Scientific Council's Selection Committee include patient populations with unique or unusual characteristics and central nervous system developments.

 - A NARSAD Grant is one of the highest distinctions in the field of mental health research.
 Many investigators go on to receive larger federal and private grants based on their NARSAD Grant projects.

 - All Grant application submissions are reviewed by our Scientific Council which reviews and selects the most promising research ideas with the greatest potential to lead to advancements and breakthroughs.

 - NARSAD Grants support a broad range of the best ideas in brain research.
 Funding is focused on four priority areas to better understand and treat mental illness, aiming toward prevention and ultimately cures.

-- NARSAD Grant recipients have gone on to receive more than $3 billion in additional research funding in next stage NIMH and NIH grants.
+- NARSAD Grant recipients have gone on to receive $3.8 billion in additional research funding in next stage NIMH and NIH grants.